acl-sigur/acl-sigur.github.io/members.md

 # ACL SIGUR members

+## Membership

+You can sign up for membership of the SIG by [joining our Google group](https://groups.google.com/g/acl-sigur).

+## Members (in order of registration)

 List of ACL SIGUR members that have approved publication of their membership details.
-To join, fill in [ACL SIGUR membership form](https://docs.google.com/forms/d/19jasNykCI5449BFNtm5jJ94CFlfQYXNEt4uaFuOkADw/viewform) in google forms (no Google account required).

-## Members (in order of registration)
+If you want your details to be listed here, contact the current SIGUR president.

 | Name | Affiliation | Country | Research interests | Languages |  More... |
 | --- | --- | --- | --- | --- | --- |